psurply/ReGAL/README.md

 ## Synthesis / Place-and-route

-From verilog design, ReGAL can generate JEDEC files that can be used to program *Generic Array Logic* devices.
+From a verilog design, ReGAL can generate JEDEC files that can be used to program *Generic Array Logic* devices.

 The synthesis is assisted by Yosys while the place-and-route logic has been implemented from scratch (since trivial for this type of devices).